Hard-Coated Edgepass Filters

 - Custom Edgepass Filter Sizes are Available by Contacting Tech Support

-Thorlabs' Premium Edgepass Filters are high-performance filters that are very useful for isolating regions of a spectrum.
-These filters provide better transmission, steeper slopes, greater blocking, and increased durability when compared to our standard line of edgepass filters (see the Specs tab for comparison).
+Thorlabs' Hard-Coated Edgepass Filters are high-performance filters that are very useful for isolating regions of a spectrum.
+These filters provide better transmission, steeper slopes, greater blocking, and increased durability when compared to our soft-coated line of edgepass filters (see the Specs tab for comparison).
 For damage threshold specifications on select filters, please see the tables below.

 These high-performance filters offer an optical density (OD) in excess of 5 in the rejection region and greater than 90% transmission in the transmission region.
 Please see the Specs tab for more information on the rejection and transmission regions for these filters.